Memory improvement: Mental exercise

 Aristotle wrote a treatise about memory: De memoria et reminiscentia.
 To improve recollection, he advised that a systematic search should be made and that practice was helpful.
-He suggested grouping the items to be remembered in threes and then concentrating upon the central member of each triad (group of three).
+He suggested grouping the items to be remembered in threes and then concentrating upon the central member of each triad.

-Music playing has recently gained attention as a possible way to promote brain plasticity.
-Promising results have been found suggesting that learning music can improve various aspects of memory.
-For instance, children who participated in one year of instrumental musical training showed improved verbal memory, whereas no such improvement was shown in children who discontinued musical training.
-Similarly, adults with no previous musical training who participated in individualized piano instruction showed significantly improved performance on tasks designed to test attention and working memory compared to a healthy control group.
+Playing music has recently gained attention as a possible way to promote brain plasticity.
+Results that have been found suggest that learning music can improve different aspects of memory.
+Children who participated in one year of instrumental musical training showed improved verbal memory, whereas no such improvement was shown in children who discontinued musical training.
+Similarly, adults with no previous musical training who participated in individualized piano instruction showed improved performance on tasks designed to test attention and working memory compared to a healthy control group.
 Evidence suggests that the improvements to verbal, working and long-term memory associated to musical training are a result of the enhanced verbal rehearsal mechanisms musicians possess.

-Another study tested elderly participants in how learning a new activity impacts their memory and mental control.
-They were divided into 5 groups that each spent 15 hours a week doing one of 5 different scenarios: learning digital photography, learning to quilt, learning both digital photography and how to quilt, socializing with others, or doing solitary activities by themselves.
-It was found that all groups improved with regard to mental control, however learning a new skill(s) led to improved episodic memory.
+Another study tested how learning a new activity impacts the memory and mental control of elderly patients.
+The patients were divided into five groups that each spent 15 hours a week doing one of five different activities: learning digital photography, quilting, learning both digital photography and quilting, socializing with others, or doing solitary activities by themselves.
+It was found that all groups improved with regard to mental control and that learning new skills led to improved episodic memory.